Unimodal Multi-Task Fusion for Emotional Mimicry Intensity Prediction

 The data in both plots are heavily skewed, with a vast majority of values congregating near zero.
-This skewness highlights the relative rarity of regression targets assigned the value '1', setting them apart as the less frequent outcomes amidst a dominant backdrop of values near zero.
+This skewness highlights the relative rarity of regression targets assigned the value '1', setting them apart as the less frequent outcomes amidst a dominant backdrop of values near zero - accounting for $55.3\%$ to $89.9\%$ of labels for training, respectively $34.1\%$ to $52.4\%$ for validation.
 Such a distribution presents challenges for learning algorithms, particularly in terms of accurately predicting or learning from these rare extreme values.